Playing your First Games – Astra Militarum Getting Started – Part 7

 - Infantry squad with Missile Launcher

 If your models are WYSIWYG (what you see if what you get) then it is an easier task.
 You can look at a squad, see the models and know what you need to shoot.
-But with the above list of 6 different squads there are 8 different weapons profiles to use, plus the Lasgun and then some squads have a Vox and some do not.
-With my first list there is the Lasgun plus 2 weapon profiles and then all squads have a Vox so you can rest easy knowing that everyone has a Vox.
+But with the above list of 6 different squads, there are 8 different weapons profiles to use, plus the Lasgun and then some squads have a Vox-Caster and some do not.
+With my first list, there is the Lasgun plus 2 Heavy Weapon profiles and then all squads have a Vox-Caster so you can rest easy knowing that everyone has a Vox-Caster.

 Paper & Pencil